Coltshan History, Family Crest & Coats of Arms

 Early History of the Coltshan family

-Another 157 words (11 lines of text) covering the years 1585, 1667 and 1668 are included under the topic Early Coltshan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Coltshan research.
+Another 79 words (6 lines of text) covering the years 1585, 1667 and 1668 are included under the topic Early Coltshan History in all our PDF Extended History products and printed products wherever possible.